bietiekay/Overpass-Proxy/overpass-proxy/README.md

 - `POST /api/kill_my_queries`
 - Any other `/api/*` path is transparently proxied upstream

-Requests preserve HTTP methods, headers, payloads, and status codes.
-For cacheable Overpass QL requests (`out:json` with a bbox) the proxy satisfies the response locally when tiles are cached.
+Requests preserve HTTP methods, headers, payloads, and status codes. `/api/interpreter` requires JSON amenity queries with a bounding box; the proxy satisfies the response locally when tiles are cached and fetches amenity tiles upstream on cache misses.

 ## Configuration